connorgmeehan/coc-vue-boilerplate/README.md

 # coc-vue-boilerplate

 Vue/Typescript/Javascript boilerplate for vue projects.

 This was setup using yarn but you can use NPM if you want by deleting the `yarn.lock` and running `npm i`.
+This package is pinned to node version `14` (semi recent LTS release) but you can remove the `engines` field in package.json to unpin it.

 ## Features